connexcs/docs/docs/customer/main.md

 **Channels list** Use this area to view and sort **Channels** or **Carriers** by Customers or Channels in Use (highest and lowest)

-**Channels graph (live)** This graph displays all currently active channels
+**Channels graph (live)** This graph displays all currently active channels Use the icons in upper right corner ![alt text][profit] to refresh, select options, or download the graph.

 **Channels SanKey diagram ** *In development*